openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -12

    * changed the structure of the `credentials_supported` parameter to a map from array of objects
    * changed the structure of `credentials` parameter in Credential Offer to only be a string (no more objects) whose value is a key in the `credentials_supported` map
-   * added an option to return credential_identifier in Token Request authorization_details parameter that can be used to identify credentials with the same metadata but different claimset/claim values and/or simplify the credential request even when only one credential is being issued.
+   * added an option to return `credential_identifier` in Token Request `authorization_details` parameter that can be used to identify Credentials with the same metadata but different claimset/claim values and/or simplify the Credential request even when only one Credential is being issued.
    * renamed proof to key proof and added key proof replay security considerations
    * Aligned deferred authorization with RFC 8628 and CIBA
-   * Changed Deferred Endpoint to require same access tokens as (batch) credential endpoint(s), renamed acceptance_token to transaction_id and changed it to a request parameter, and return HTTP status 202 in case of deferred issuance
+   * Changed Deferred Endpoint to require same access tokens as (batch) Credential endpoint(s), renamed acceptance_token to transaction_id and changed it to a request parameter, and return HTTP status 202 in case of deferred issuance
    * Added Deferred Endpoint error response section
    * Added Deferred Endpoint metadata
    * added CWT proof type